We just don’t and never will know enough.

 What about Darwin?
 Evolution?
 It must be true.
 We have scientists and researchers who testify that it is true..right?
-Hate to break it to you that we have no fucking clue.
+Hate to break it to you that we have very little idea.
 All we can say is it is most likely closer to the truth than a gazillion other theories because fact X, fact Y, and fact Z reinforce this particular theory.
 That doesn’t make this the ultimate reality.
 Maybe fact X is not a fact but a false claim built upon another incorrect understanding.

 The Earth’s core must contain a lot of metal, and that is probably why the Earth is magnetic.
 Has anyone went in and took a look?
 No. Would I bet my life on this fact?
 No. Do we know what all the substances in the core are?
 You guessed it - No. We don’t even know what gravity is.
 All we have is a wild guess based on the facts we think are most probably right.

 This could continue forever.
 A lot of the questions we think we’ve cracked are pretty much all deemed “solved” by temporary wild guesses until someone comes up with a better guess.

 Almost everything we deal with are black-box systems.
 We know what goes in and what comes out.
 We see how the system behaves and deduce facts from it.
 That’s it.
 If we go further down the rabbit hole, we can say there are no facts!
 All statements are observations.

 It is also a huge misconception to think of knowledge as an onion of layered information - newer ideas built upon the established ideas.
 It is not, and if it were facts would never contradict older ones, and if it did, it should not be added as a new layer.